supasuge/GrizzCTF2024-Official/Steganography/Wavy_Karate/writeup/WRITEUP.md

 # Wavvy Karate

-To create this challenge, I provided the link of the song on youtube to: "https://y2down.cc/en/youtube-wav.html"
+To create this challenge, I provided the link of the youtube video to: "https://y2down.cc/en/youtube-wav.html"

 Then I used `steghide` to embed `flag.txt` using a randomly selected password from `/usr/share/wordlists/rockyou.txt`.